awsdocs/amazon-detective-admin-guide/doc_source/detective-terms-concepts.md

 ****Finding****
 A security issue detected by Amazon GuardDuty\.

+**Finding overview**
+A single page that provides a summary of information about a finding\.
+A finding overview contains the list of involved entities for the findings\.
+From the list, you can pivot to the profile for an entity\.
+A finding overview also contains a details panel that contains the finding attributes\.

 **High\-volume entity**
 An entity that has connections to or from a very large number of other entities during a time interval\.
 For example, an EC2 instance might have connections from millions of IP addresses\.
 The number of connections exceeds the threshold that Detective can accommodate\.
 When the current scope time contains a high\-volume time interval, Detective notifies the user\.